opd-ai/vania/AUDIT.md

   ```
 - **Ebiten-Specific Considerations**: Use `ebitenutil.DebugPrintAt` with careful positioning to avoid UI overlaps.

-#### Issue #5: Menu Navigation Instructions Have Poor Centering
+#### Issue #5: Menu Navigation Instructions Have Poor Centering ✅ **IMPLEMENTED** (commit 34d4ed7)
 - **Component**: Menu Instructions (`internal/menu/menu.go`)
-- **Description**: The navigation instructions use hardcoded positioning that results in imprecise centering and may not adapt well to different instruction text lengths.
+- **Description**: ~~The navigation instructions use hardcoded positioning that results in imprecise centering and may not adapt well to different instruction text lengths.~~
+- **Implementation**: Replaced hardcoded centering with proper text width calculation using CharWidth constant (8 pixels per character) for accurate centering on 960px screen width.
 - **Steps to Reproduce**:
   1. Open any menu (main, pause, settings)
   2. Observe instruction text at bottom: "Use W/S or Arrow Keys to navigate, Enter to select, Esc to back"